Electronic Fund Transfers Disclosure

 We have no control when an ACH transaction will be presented and deducted from your account as this will depend upon how the originator (i.e. a company, merchant or person to whom you are paying or transferring money) and the originator’s bank process the transaction.

-Because ACH transactions may clear through your account on the same-day, we recommend that you make sure your deposit account has sufficient available funds before you initiate or authorize ACH transactions or write checks on your deposit account to avoid insufficient or uncollected fund charges.
+Because ACH transactions may clear through your account on the same-day, we recommend that you make sure your deposit account has sufficient available funds before you initiate or authorize ACH transactions or write checks on your deposit account to avoid insufficient fund charges.

 Same-day electronic payments do not affect the processing of debit card transactions and scheduled or recurring ACH transactions, which will be deducted from your deposit account on the scheduled date.